 Today, I am being extensively trained in Experiential Therapy which has become my passion and specialty area in my work with clients.
 Experiential Therapy involves the use of props and creativity to bring hidden emotions to the surface.
 I have watched Experiential Therapy change lives and provide those ‘aha’ moments.

 AND…in the last several years, after experiencing successes, challenges, and great personal loss, I have become clear about my next steps professionally.
 I believe that in our pain and suffering great purpose, meaning, and healing always come.
-First, I am a consulting therapist and group leader for the nationally recognized Onsite Workshops located right outside Nashville, Tennessee in which I have the wonderful privilege of facilitating Couples Intensives and the Coupleship Program.
+First, I am a consulting therapist and group leader for the nationally recognized Onsite Workshops located right outside Nashville, Tennessee in which I have the wonderful privilege of facilitating Individual and Couples Intensives as well as the Coupleship Program.
 Additionally, in my Fayetteville, NC home office location, I offer Intensives to individuals, couples, and families who are in a stuck place needing significant movement in their lives.

 So today I continue to enjoy this adventure living out my mission through God, my higher power and guide in all of this.